AngeloBerardi/Homework-5---27-/README.md

 Angelo Berardi has done GitHub, main.py, function 3 and 4

-Guglielmo Lato whole third part, so Visualization 1, 2, 3 and 4
+Guglielmo Lato has done whole third part, so Visualization 1, 2, 3 and 4

 Inar Azimov has done function 1 and 2